 How was the epidemic fought in the Carpathian countries?

-Poland responded to the threat as one of the first, imposing an epidemic emergency throughout the country as early as March 13.
-On March 15, border control was temporarily restored and the borders were closed to foreigners, and Poles returning to the country had to undergo a 14-day home quarantine.
+Poland responded to the threat as one of the first, On March 13, a state of epidemic emergency was introduced throughout the country.
+On 15 March, border control was temporarily re-established and borders were closed to foreigners, while Poles returning to the country had to undergo a 14-day home quarantine.
 Restrictions were placed on shopping malls (only grocery stores, drugstores, pharmacies and laundromats remained open).
-Public gatherings of more than 50 people were banned, and restaurants, bars and cafes were restricted to take-out and delivery sales only.
+Public gatherings of more than 50 people were banned and the operation of restaurants, bars and cafes was restricted to take-away and delivery sales only.
 A "Flight Home" campaign was organized for Poles who were outside the country.
-From March 12, classes were also suspended in kindergartens, schools and educational institutions and universities, and remote teaching began to be introduced.
+As of 12 March, classes in kindergartens, schools, educational institutions and universities were suspended, and distance learning was introduced.
 On March 20, an epidemic state was imposed and security measures were tightened.
-Penalties were increased from 5,000 to 30,000 for violating the quarantine, as well as mechanisms for tracking whether a person is in a place.
+Fines were increased from 5,000 to 30,000 for quarantine violations and mechanisms to track whether a person is in a place.

 A network of infectious disease hospitals was organized - at least one per province.
 All mass events were cancelled.
 Employers were also urged to implement remote working to the maximum.
 The movement of all persons was restricted.
 One could not leave home except to commute to work, to volunteer for COVID-19 and to run errands necessary for daily life.
 On April 1, further restrictions were imposed.
 Each store (both small and large), as well as each service outlet could be entered by a maximum number of people equal to the product of all the cash registers and the number 3.
 Similar regulations were introduced for market places.
 In post offices there could be at one time as many people as the number of postal windows multiplied by 2.
 Large construction stores were closed on weekends.
 All stores had to comply with stricter safety rules.